Not Drinking (Alcohol) Today Podcast

-Are you trying to drink less alcohol but need some motivation?
-Or are you curious about sober life?
-The Not Drinking Today pod provides an invaluable resource to keep you motivated and on track today and beyond.
+Meg and Bella discuss the ups and downs of navigating an alcohol free life in Australia's alcohol centric culture.
+This highly rated podcast, featuring in Australia's top 100 self improvement podcasts, is a must for those that are trying to drink less alcohol but need some motivation, are curious about sober life or who are sober but are looking for some extra reinforcement.
+The Not Drinking Alcohol Today pod provides an invaluable resource to keep you motivated and on track today and beyond.
 Meg and Bella's guests include neuroscientists, quit-lit authors, journalists, health experts, alcohol coaches and everyday people who have struggled with alcohol but have triumphed over it.
 Our aim is to support and inspire you to reach your goals to drink less or none at all!
 Meg and Bella are This Naked Mind Certified Coaches (plus nutritionists and counsellors respectively) who live in Sydney and love their alcohol free life.

 Voice of Change, Foundation for Alcohol Education & Research CEO, Caterina Giorgi